inspec/inspec-aws/docs/resources/aws_cloudformation_stacks.md

 ## Parameters

-This resource does not expect any parameters.
+This resource does not require any required parameters.

 ## Properties